 The 17-year-old is being held in secure detention pending his trial.
 Coleman is currently being held in Norfolk.

-The Bayside High School principal made the following statement:
+The Bayside High School principal made the following statement via a call to the school community:

 Good afternoon, Marlin families.
 This is Mr. Miller, principal of Bayside High School, calling with information about a police matter related to our senior prom.
 Over the weekend, two teens who do not attend Bayside High School were taken into custody following a criminal investigation.
 One of these teens was arrested at our prom’s hotel Saturday night.
 Please know that we take the safety of our students very seriously.
 In fact, extra security was on hand at the prom after police advised us of previous neighborhood incidents occurring within the Bayside school zone.
 I am grateful to the Virginia Beach Police Department and the school division’s Office of Safety and Loss Control who partnered with us to take the necessary steps to ensure our students could safely enjoy their senior prom.
 Now, it is time for us to turn our attention to this week’s final exams and, of course, graduation.
 As a reminder, guests must have a ticket to attend the graduation ceremony at the Virginia Beach Convention Center.
 And, as in past years, attendees will be subject to security checks supervised by the Virginia Beach Police Department.
 Thank you.